cryptonetD/chains/Lumenx/TestNet/install.md

 The chain has to communicate.
 The initial peers list consists of two addresses.
 It is enough to start chain: [persistent_peers](./persistent_peers.txt)

+# Next steps

+All gentx files are going to be collected into genesis file.
+New genesis is goint to be pushed into the repo together with persistent_peers.
+The chain is going to be ready to be started.